davidmoraleees/Nuclear-mass-predictions-based-on-CNN/README.md

 ```

 ### Results
 The results of the model training and evaluation are stored in the `CNN-I3 results` and `CNN-I4 results` results directories.
-These directories contain plots and metrics for the model performance.
+These directories contain plots and metrics for their performance.

 ## Contributing